the-red-feather/thesis/assessments/P2/P2-prototype.md

 The aim of this study is to provide an environment meant for client-side geoprocessing using WebAssembly.
 This environment will be used to demonstrate if and how wasm-based, client-side geoprocessing is possible.
 At the same time, by presenting this environment, the study aims to explore the design possibilities of a web-GIS application equipped with such tools.

 This will require research into the technical effectiveness of WebAssembly.
 C++ geoprocessing libraries such as CGAL & GDAL will be tested on their ability to be compiled, loaded, and used from a browser.
 This is compared against their compilation by other means, such as native binaries or the aforementioned `asm.js`.
-This research is assisted by an extensive **case study** to explore the design possibilities of a web-application equipped with client-side geoprocessing.
+This research is complemented by an extensive 'case study' to explore the design possibilities of a web-application equipped with client-side geoprocessing.
 A thick-client web application will be created, and this will serve as platform for testing the aforementioned `wagl`'s.
 The tool and can be additionally used for acquiring, visualizing, and saving geodata.

 (WebAssembly geoprocessing libraries -> `wagl`'s)